shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 This is the payment amount that the customer agreed to pay when placing the order.
 The value stored into the online shop must be exactlythe value given by Shopgate.
 Do not calculate the price yourself.

 - amount_shop_payment and payment_tax_percent
-This field contains costs for the merchant’s payment method and the tax rate percentage included in the amount.
+This field contains costs for the merchants payment method and the tax rate percentage included in the amount.
 They must be stored as “payment cost” in the order.

 - amount_shopgate_payment
 This field includes costs charged by Shopgate to the merchant for their Shopgate payment methods.
 These costs must not appear in the list of order items, because this amount is withheld by Shopgate and is not included in the final amount of the submitted order.